raffopazzo/depc/docs/00_intro.md

 A more sophisticated example of dependent types uses the so-called Curry-Howard isomorphism.
 Again, many people know about this but many don't.
-What it means is that if you have a powerful enough programming language it can be used not only for ordinary computer programs but it can also encode logical statements and their proofs, including statements about the program itself.
+What it means is that if you have a powerful enough programming language it can be used not only for ordinary computer programs but it can also encode logical statements and their proofs, including statements and proofs about the program itself.
 For example, if you have a function invocation `sort(xs)` that is supposed to sort the vector `xs`, you can write the dependent type`sorted_t(sort(xs))` that tells the compiler that the result of invoking `sort(xs)` is, in fact, a sorted vector; if it isn't it's a compile-time error.